Updated from an article in InsideHigherEd.com

 For a recent example, think of the Tea Party.
 They began (before they took the Tea Party name) by showing up at Town Hall meetings on Obama’s health care bill, publically speaking out while most of Obama’s supporters did little beyond signing online petitions or emails.
 They organized through friends, colleagues and online networks.
 They aggressively recruited candidates and volunteered to get out the vote, sweeping state and Federal offices in 2010, and playing a key role in 2014 Republican successes (while so many young voters stayed home, including many who’d been passionately engaged in the Occupy movement).
 Then the Tea Party provided much of the grassroots energy that helped elect Donald Trump as President.
 Without combining electoral and non-electoral approaches, they would never have made a remotely equivalent impact.

 From a different political perspective, think of the impact of the young Parkland students bringing gun issues onto the national agenda.
 Or DREAM Act advocates who’ve worked to allow students who come from undocumented backgrounds to continue their journey as citizens.
-A student leader from Minnesota’s Winona State University told about a meeting with her Wisconsin State Senator.
-She told the State Senator about one of her closest high school friends whose family was Bosnian and how she had to stop her education after high school.
-She and her peers were able to change the Senator’s vote on a state-wide bill to open up opportunities for undocumented students.
-Young activists have made a similar impact on gay rights and on environmental issues.
-Whatever the political values of our students, it’s important for them to understand the ways that electoral and non-electoral engagement can complement each other
+Young activists have made a similar impact on LGBTQ rights and on environmental issues.
+Whatever the political values of our students, it’s important for them to understand the ways that electoral and non-electoral engagement can complement each other.

 BEYOND THE PERFECT STANDARD